GroundBIRD Telescope: Systematics Modelization of MKID Arrays Response: Conclusion

 \section{Conclusion}

 This study examined the systematic variations identified in the resonance frequency shifts of the MKID employed in the GroundBIRD telescope.

-Variations in optical loading were found to influence the resonance frequency of MKIDs by altering their electrical properties.
-We quantified this response through atmospheric PWV.
+The frequency response induced by optical loading, quantified in terms of atmospheric PWV.
 Since the on-site PWV monitor provides high time resolution but is subject to calibration uncertainty, it was corrected using data from the IAC's IZO measurements.
 The resulting model connects atmospheric PWV to the in-band optical loading through the system's bandpass filters and ultimately to the MKID frequency response.
-When applied to data from multiple detectors, the model achieves a mean reduced-$\chi^2$ of $1.26$, indicating consistent agreement with observations conducted on various days.
+When applied to data from multiple detectors, the model achieves a mean $\chi^2_{red}$ of $1.27$.
+The model maintains comparable statistical quality $\chi^2_{red}$ of $1.34$ when applied to an independent dataset, validating its predictive capability across different observing periods.

-Thermal effects were investigated using MKIDs without coupled antenna and lenslets, allowing us to isolate the effect of focal plane temperature variations on the frequency shift.
-The thermal model is grounded in the thermal quasiparticle density derived from the BCS theory.
-The model yielded a reduced-$\chi^2$ of 0.86, and the mean residual between the observed and modeled frequencies was approximately $1$ kHz, which is below average resonance frequency estimation uncertainty of $1.4$ kHz.
+Thermal effects were investigated using dark MKIDs, allowing us to isolate the effect of focal plane temperature variations on the frequency shift.
+The thermal model is grounded in the thermal quasiparticle density derived from the BCS theory, and yielded an averaged $\chi^2_{red}$ of $0.3$ across 6 dark MKIDs, showing the model effectively describes MKID's frequency response to thermal shifts under nominal operating focal plane temperature.

-In the period from July 2023 to August 2024, the average on-site PWV is $4.3$ mm, with a typical hourly fluctuation of $0.7$ mm.
-Using the atmospheric model, this variation results in an average fractional frequency deviation of $1.72\cdot10^{-5}$ per hour.
-In comparison, the focal plane temperature averages $288.9$ mK, with an hourly deviation of $0.2$ mK, leading to a modeled fractional frequency deviation of $9.3\cdot10^{-8}$.
-These estimations indicate that resonance frequency fluctuations in an hour-long observation due to the PWV variation are more than two orders of magnitude larger than those caused by the focal plane temperature changes, confirming atmospheric emission as the dominant source of environmental systematics in our setup.
+Atmospheric emission dominates over thermal effects under typical observation conditions by more than two orders of magnitude, establishing the priority for PWV-based corrections in the observation and data analysis pipeline.
+Nevertheless, achieving thermal stabilization remains critical to prevent the signal to be affected by systematics, as shown in this study.